-The Idell Firm has been representing clients in all business and legal aspects of the presentation of live entertainment performances for music, film and sports for over 30 years.
+Richard Idell has been representing clients in all business and legal aspects of the presentation of live entertainment performances for music, film and sports for over 35 years.
 The firm’s experience in transactional live entertainment matters includes representation of presenters, promoters, festival promoters, venue owners, tour organizers, tour promoters, tour presenters, sponsors, artists and service providers, including but not limited to mergers, acquisitions and sale of live entertainment properties.
-Such transactional matters include venue agreements, tour joint ventures, tour agreements, production agreements, artist agreements and riders, vendor agreements, sponsorship agreements, city, state and federal entitlement issues, trademark, trade dress and other branding issues, copyright issues, alcoholic beverage control issues, ancillary exploitation such as DVD, CD and downloads, food and beverage contracts, merchandising contracts, union issues, performing rights issues, Internet issues involved with streaming, audio and video on demand and downloads, advertising, promotion and marketing issues, ticketing issues and concert postponement and cancellation issues.
+Such transactional matters include venue agreements, tour joint ventures, tour agreements, production agreements, artist agreements and riders, vendor agreements, sponsorship agreements, city, state and federal entitlement issues, trademark, trade dress and other branding issues, copyright issues, alcoholic beverage control issues, food and beverage contracts, merchandising contracts, union issues, performing rights issues, Internet issues, streaming and downloads, advertising, promotion and marketing issues, ticketing issues and event postponement and cancellation issues.

 The Idell Firm’s litigation experience involving live entertainment performances is equally extensive including but not limited to litigation concerning contract disputes, venue leases, intellectual property disputes, disputes over venue agreements, defense of injuries and deaths at concerts, insurance disputes, rights clearance disputes, publicity issues, force majeure issues, promotion and advertising issues, entitlement compliance, sound ordinances, environmental issues connected with sound, traffic and other impacts, disputes over artist agreements, co-promotion agreements and other related issues.